reinder42/SwiftCheatsheet/swift-cheatsheet.md

 **inout** specifies that the parameter is to be passed by reference.

-The use of the **&** symbol to specifies that the variable is being passed by reference.
+The use of the **&** symbol specifies that the variable is being passed by reference.

 In this simple case, we return *Void* due to the actual variable being modified, making a value return redundant.